Tamás Pócs: Career

-In 1967 Pócs defended his doctoral dissertation in biological sciences, and in 1977 his academic doctoral dissertation.
+In 1967, Pócs defended his doctoral dissertation in biological sciences, and in 1977, his academic doctoral dissertation.
 His thesis was titled Komplex vegetációtanulmányok Kelet-Afrikában (Tanzánia, Uluguru hegység) ("Complex vegetation studies in East Africa (Tanzania, Uluguru Mountains)").
-He became a member of the Botanical Committee of the Hungarian Academy of Sciences, and later joined the Miskolc Regional Committee of the Hungarian Academy of Sciences.
+He became a member of the Botanical Committee of the Hungarian Academy of Sciences and later joined the Miskolc Regional Committee of the Hungarian Academy of Sciences.
 In 1995 he was elected a corresponding member of the Hungarian Academy of Sciences, and in 2001 he was elected a full member.
 In addition, in 1991 the Norwegian Academy of Science and Letters added him to its ranks.
 He was also a member of the editorial board of Acta Botanica Hungarica.
-He was chairman of the Hungarian Biological Society from 1991 to 1994, and the chairman of the Botany Committee of the Hungarian Academy of Sciences from 1993 to 1996.
+He was chairman of the Hungarian Biological Society from 1991 to 1994 and the chairman of the Botany Committee of the Hungarian Academy of Sciences from 1993 to 1996.

-In the late 1970s Pocs and several other colleagues developed the idea of establishing an unofficial group of eastern European bryologists, with the purpose of organizing meetings and conferences to help organize bryological research in eastern Europe.
-This was not an easy task, especially for a transnational society, as the ruling Communist Party of each nation required that all official societies had to be approved by them.
+In the late 1970s Pócs and several colleagues developed the idea of establishing an unofficial group of eastern European bryologists to organize meetings and conferences to help organize bryological research in eastern Europe.
+This was not an easy task, especially for a transnational society, as the ruling Communist Party of each nation had to approve all official societies.
 Despite this, they were successful in establishing the Central and East European Bryological Working Group, based in Jena.
-In 1978 Pocs organized the first meeting in Eger, the start of a series of biennial conferences that continued until 1990.
-After the political changes in Eastern Europe, scientists were free to travel abroad and these conferences were discontinued as they had outlived their original purpose.
+In 1978 Pócs organized the first meeting in Eger, the start of a series of biennial conferences that continued until 1990.
+After the political changes in Eastern Europe, scientists were free to travel abroad, and these conferences were discontinued because they outlived their original purpose.
 Pócs was one of the founding members of the International Association of Bryologists, and the vice-president from 1981 to 1987.